alberts/wikiracer/README.md

 ## Approach

-I decided to use the [WikiMedia API](https://www.mediawiki.org/wiki/API:Query) to traverse links to other articles.
+I decided to use the [WikiMedia API](https://www.mediawiki.org/wiki/API:Query) to traverse the Wikipedia article graph.
 I went through several approaches leveraging the API, with varying success.

-### Brute Force BFS
+### Attempt One: Brute Force BFS
 In this approach I used a simple BFS approach with no parallelism.
-I used a set to represent the pages that had already been visited.
-Whenever a request came back with neighbor links to explore, already visited links were filtered.
+I used a Set to represent the pages that had already been visited.
+Whenever a request came back with neighbor links to explore, the already visited links were filtered.
 The remaining links were then added to a queue to query on the next cycle.

-The program would terminate immediately if the destination link was found among a set of neighbors.
-The program woudld also terminate after a max depth is reached, if not link can be found by then.
+The program would terminate immediately if the destination link was found among a list of neighbors.
+The program woudld also terminate after a max depth is reached, if no link can be found by then.

 ### Attempt Two: Parallel BFS
 In this approach, I spun up N threads to make the requests using [claypoole](https://github.com/TheClimateCorporation/claypoole).
-Whenever a thread would return a result, its results were added to a lazy sequence to compute for the next BFS cycle.
+Whenever a thread would return a result, the results were added to a lazy sequence to compute for the next BFS cycle.

-This approach would have been ideal if it worked as the threadpool minimized the effect of the Network I/O. Unfortunately, the WikiMedia API rate limits the requests and start rejecting them at even a modest thread count.
+This approach would have been ideal as the threadpool minimized the effect of the Network I/O. Unfortunately, the WikiMedia API rate limits the requests and starts rejecting them at even a modest thread count.

 I also tried using a [generator](https://www.mediawiki.org/wiki/API:Query#Generators) that could query two levels of neighbors at a time, but this call was very expensive.
 It also became harder to keep track of the current path when looking two levels ahead, and the rate limits persisted.
 So I bailed on this approach.

-### Attempt Three (final): Laziness
+### Attempt Three (final): Lazy BFS :sleeping:

-I decided to only partially compute each of the BFS computations for each level, in the chance the some sources->destinations had many paths.
+I decided to only partially compute each of the BFS computations for each level, in the chance that many paths existed from source to destination.
+At each level, we compute some of the neighbors.
+Then we proceed to the max depth.
+If nothing has been found we backtrack and evaluate more computations in chunks.

-This seemed to work really well for those cases.
+This seemed to work really well for cases with alot of paths from source to target.

 ```clojure